MicrosoftDocs/OfficeDocs-Support/Outlook/Client/mailboxes/only-subset-items-synchronized.md

 ## Cause

-This behavior occurs because the Cached Exchange mode **Mail to keep offline** setting is configured to a value other than **All**.
+This behavior occurs because the Cached Exchange mode **Mail to keep offline** setting is configured to a value rather than **All**.
 For example, the following screen shot shows a profile that's configured to use Cached Exchange Mode and the **Mail to keep offline** setting is set to a default value of **12 months**.

 ![Mail to keep offline](https://msegceporticoprodassets.blob.core.windows.net/asset-blobs/4052177_en_1)